What to Bring!

 - Depending upon how many Workshops you are attending, a filling lunch and snacks in an insulated-type lunch bag if possible (no food is provided–except, of course, nibbles with the Wild Edibles group AND dinner for the Outdoor Cooking group)

-- A knife (lock blade or sheath knife) for carving (your child will not be able to use a Swiss army knife or other knife that does not lock–safety first); the children will fill out a knife safety contract with us that we ask the parents to sign as well (See more information on Knives in Safety Reminders below)
+- A knife (lock blade or sheath knife) for carving (your child will not be able to use a Swiss army knife or other knife that does not lock–safety first) (See more information on Knives in Safety Reminders below)

 - A water bottle (or 2) just for water (see more info on Hydration below)